The Hobo Philosopher

 I would say that Adolf was more of a purest in regard to war than modern day conservatives.
 He approved of war and violence first in an idealistic way.
 He believed that he could bring "peace" through war.
 Once he controlled the world - he could then insure peace to the citizens of the world - as the Romans had done.
 He accused Woodrow Wilson of espousing the very same doctrine.
 Woodrow was going to make the world safe for Democracy - if you will remember.
 I have read other people who have quoted Ronald Reagan as saying the very same thing - peace through war.

 I feel that Adolf liked war in and of itself.
 He felt that it was morally, philosophically, and ethically righteous - the fact that it could be economically beneficial and stimulating to the industrial development and general prosperity of the nation was important to his cohorts but secondary to him.

-I think that the Bush administration has those same priorities but in reverse.
+I think that the modern conservative has those same priorities but in reverse.
 But whatever, the behavior turns out the same.

 But all through our nation the police state has been growing.
 We have a whole Central American country housed in our prisons today.
 No country in the world today has more people in their prisons than we do here in the land of the free.
 And the emphasis on rehabilitation and humane treatment is getting less and less.
 Americans want to punish criminals.
 We have prisons now in the United States that are housing prisoners in tents, providing inadequate health and dietary needs, promoting violence and indecency.
 The American people are agreeing to this on the grounds that a prisoner should not have better living and social conditions than the lowest of the law-abiding.
 So as the social conditions of the law-abiding drop due to unemployment and poor economic policy the conditions inside our prisons get worse and worse.
 One day soon we may be providing the setting for the re-make of the movie "The Midnight Express" or "The Gulag Archipelago."